phatngocanh/order-app-frontend/CODING_CONVENTIONS.md

 ### 7. Documentation

-#### README và Comments
+#### README and Comments
-- Comments trong code có thể bằng tiếng Anh
+- Code comments can be in English
-- README files nên có cả tiếng Việt và tiếng Anh
+- README files should have both Vietnamese and English versions
-- API documentation nên có ví dụ bằng tiếng Việt
+- API documentation should include Vietnamese examples

 ### 8. Validation